openvinotoolkit/training_extensions/docs/source/explanation/Main_algorithms/classification/hierarhical_classification.rst

 Models
 *********

 We use the same model templates as for multi-class Classification.
-Please, refer: :doc:`multi_class_classification`.
+Please, refer: :ref:`Classificaiton Models <classificaiton_models>`.

 *******************************
 Supervised Incremental Learning